 Careers & Internships

-Employment at the office of Technology Transfer & Business Development
+Employment within the OHSU office of Technology Transfer & Business Development (TTBD)

-• The program has three tracks: technology transfer, business development, and patent.
+- Program tracks: The program has three tracks; technology transfer, business development, and patent.
 TTBD interns will be generally exposed to all three areas, but will focus on a single track.

-• Regardless of the track, each internship begins with an instruction phase that covers essential topics related to technology transfer, business development, and intellectual property.
+- Instruction phase: Regardless of the track, each internship begins with the month-long instruction phase that covers essential topics related to technology transfer, business development, and intellectual property.
 Interns also receive training on using the tools and systems that they will utilize during the subsequent project phase.

-• During the project phase, interns are assigned a project (or multiple projects) and work closely with a mentor from TTBD.
+- Project phase: Interns are assigned a project or multiple projects and work closely with a mentor from TTBD.
 Interns also complete evaluations on newly disclosed OHSU technologies.
 Internships conclude with interns presenting their project(s) to TTBD staff and other stakeholders.

-• Currently be pursuing or have received a graduate-level degree in science, medicine, engineering, business, or law
+- Be pursuing or have received a graduate-level degree in science, medicine, engineering, business, or law.

-• Submit an email to email@example.com by August 15, 2014 with the following attachments:
+- Submit an application packet via email to email@example.com during the recruitment period, with the following materials attached:

-• Letter of recommendation from a supervisor or graduate mentor (may be emailed separately by letter writer)
+- Letter of recommendation from a recent supervisor or graduate mentor (may be emailed separately by letter writer)